spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services.md

 Palette also offers a set of common services or resources that application authors frequently use to expand or add capabilities to an application.
 These services are managed by Palette and help reduce the burden of maintaining and deploying resources required by your application.

 <!-- <InfoBox>
 We encourage you to securely distribute credentials using secrets.
 You can achieve this by constructing manifests to consume parameters that use references.
 You can also add a manifest to create your Kubernetes secrets using macros to inject the values.
-In the App layer, set the environment variables using a Secret reference.
+In the app layer, set the environment variables using a Secret reference.

 **Example**